Swift Facts

 losing our Swifts fast!
 Between

-1994 and 2007 we lost over half of the Swifts breeding in South East England.
-Why?
+1995 and 2016 we lost over half of all the Swifts breeding in the

-of money have been given by the National Lottery to refurbish decaying
+have been given by the National Lottery to refurbish decaying historic

-historic buildings, quite often sites for nesting Swifts.
-More significant
+buildings, quite often sites for nesting Swifts.
+More significant in

-of old buildings is also a cause of nest site loss; the replacement
+Demolition of old buildings is also a cause of nest site loss; the

-and warehouses into apartments and offices, and they too were often
+apartments and offices, and they too were often prime Swift nesting

-sealed roofs and walls, and no space left for harmless, beautiful
+standards, with sealed roofs and walls, and no space left for harmless,

 |